Bruno-Diego/copacabana-pp5/README.md

    - The next step is to connect the project to whitenoise, which is where the static files will be stored.
 You can find a full explanation of how to install whitenoise [here](http://whitenoise.evans.io/en/stable/)
    - Then on Heroku add to the Config Vars, DISABLE_COLLECTSTATIC = 1, as a temporary measure to enable deployment without any static files, this will be removed when it is time to deploy the full project.
-   - Next we need to tell Django where to store the media and static files.
-Towards the bottom of settings.py file we can add:
+   - Next, we need to tell Django where to store the media and static files.
+Towards the bottom of settings.py file, we can add:

 ```python
 STATIC_URL = '/static/'